YoTro/YoTro.github.io/_posts/2021-01-12-Transformer.md

         r"""Pass the inputs (and mask) through the decoder layer in turn.

         Args:
-            tgt: the sequence to the decoder (required).
+            tgt: the sequence to the decoder (required).目标序列（Target Sequence）
             memory: the sequence from the last layer of the encoder (required).
             tgt_mask: the mask for the tgt sequence (optional).
             memory_mask: the mask for the memory sequence (optional).